Ishaan-19022006/smtcoq/examples/debuggerIshaan/Readme.md

 (*  Print nclauses. *)

 ```
-this is a line which was already present in the generated debug file and has been ran and commeneted out.
+this is a line which was already present in the generated debug file and has been ran and commented out.
 - The second comment is
 ```
 (* 2 *)
 ```
 this was the output we got from running ` Print nclauses.` and has also been commeneted out.
 - In general, all coq comments in the debug file will be in this layout, where the line will have 2 parts.
--  The first part will be the already ran line in the debug file, and the second part will be the output we got from the first part.
+-  The first part will be the already ran line in the debug file.
+- The second part will be the output we got from the first part.

 # Example
 -  The `ex1debug.v` file in the `ex1` directory contains a simple debug script to help you understand the current debugging process.